Gangway (film)

-Gangway is a 1937 British musical film directed by Sonnie Hale and starring Jessie Matthews, Barry MacKay, Nat Pendleton and Alastair Sim.
-Its plot involves a young reporter who goes undercover to unmask a gang of criminals who are planning a jewel heist.
-AKA as Sparkles in Australia and on Australian release 78rpm records.
-Jessie Matthews was nicknamed SPARKLE in the film.
+Gangway (Australian title: Sparkles) is a 1937 British musical film directed by Sonnie Hale and starring Jessie Matthews, Barry MacKay, Nat Pendleton and Alastair Sim.
+It was written by Lesser Samuels and Hale from a story by Dwight Taylor.
+A young reporter goes undercover to unmask a gang of criminals who are planning a jewel heist.

 Plot

-Newspaper film critic Pat Wayne (Jessie Matthews) boards an ocean liner to New York to interview glamorous movie star Nedda Beaumont (Olive Blakeney).
-Once aboard, Pat somehow gets mixed up with a gangster (Nat Pendleton), and a Scotland yard inspector (Barry MacKay), who both mistake her for a female jewel thief called "Sparkle."
+Newspaper film critic Pat Wayne boards an ocean liner to New York to interview glamorous movie star Nedda Beaumont.
+Once aboard, Pat somehow gets mixed up with a gangster, and a Scotland yard inspector, who both mistake her for a female jewel thief called "Sparkle."